Hsieh Su-wei career statistics

 This is a list of the main career statistics of professional Taiwanese tennis player Hsieh Su-wei.
-To date, Hsieh has won 3 singles and 30 doubles career titles, including four Grand Slam doubles titles at the Wimbledon Championships in 2013, 2019, and 2021, as well as at the French Open in 2014.
-She has also won one WTA Finals doubles title in 2013, twelve WTA 1000 doubles titles.
-Hsieh has also been a runner–up at the 2020 Australian Open, and a semifinalist at the 2012 US Open.
-She reached her career-high doubles ranking of world No. 1 on 12 May 2014 and has spent a combined total of 45 weeks with the top ranking.
+To date, Hsieh has won three singles and 35 doubles career titles, including seven Grand Slam doubles titles at the Wimbledon Championships in 2013, 2019, 2021 and 2023, as well as at the French Open in 2014 and 2023 alongside an Australian Open title in 2024.
+She has also won one WTA Finals doubles title in 2013, 12 WTA 1000 doubles titles.
+Hsieh has been a runner–up at the 2020 Australian Open, and a semifinalist at the 2012 US Open.
+She also holds a Grand Slam title in mixed doubles, where she won at the 2024 Australian Open.
+She reached her career-high doubles ranking of world No. 1 on 12 May 2014 and has spent a combined total of 47 weeks with the top ranking.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.